paulcwarren/spring-content-docs/docs/index.md

 }
 ```

-Launch your app and Spring Content (having been autoconfigured by Boot) will automatically craft a concrete set of operations for handling content for this Entity:
+Launch your app and Spring Content (having been autoconfigured by Boot) will automatically craft a concrete set of operations for handling content associated with this Entity:

 - `setContent(S property, InputStream content)`
+- `InputStream getContent(S property)`
 - `unsetContent(S property)`

-- `InputStream getContent(S property)`
+To see more following out first [Getting Started Guide](spring-content-fs-docs.md).